JenniferFariasRodrigues/Tricky-Trails-Obby/README.md

 $ git clone https://github.com/JenniferFariasRodrigues/tricky-trails-obby.git

 # Access on Eclipse IDE
-On the IDE Eclipse choose the option "Import projects".
+On IDE choose the option "Import projects".
 On the folder "General" choose "Existing Projects into workspace" and choose  tricky-trails-obby folder.

 # Choose folder in IDE and run the project
 Choose "tricky-trails-obby" project.